Show by Label

 From top to bottom, you see the Fmeter-G431 counter board with the LCD.
 On the top side of the board is the interface to the Segger J-link.
 It goes to a little adapter board that connects to the big ribbon cable that goes to the probe.
 On the left of the board is the connector that supplies power, coming from my Lab supply.
 It also has the Rx/Tx signals that go to a Serial TTL to USB convertor (3.3V!) that goes to my Laptop.
 I took the MAX232 out as I mentioned earlier.
 I use PuTTY to look at the reports and program the options for the counter.

-The breadboard below it has the Arduino Nano and more to the right is the new 74HC14 based DAC construction.
+The breadboard below it has the Arduino Nano and more to the right is the new 74HC14 based dual-PWM DAC construction.
 At the high-impedance output is an Opamp buffer circuit and that goes to the f-adjust pin of the dead-bug CTI OCXO.
-The trimmer you see on top of the OCXO is not used at the moment.
+The blue trimmer you see on top of the OCXO is not used at the moment.

 The new "DAC" circuit on my breadboard is not powered from a reference quality voltage, but is fed by the same 5V supply that powers the Nano and the OCXO.
-The 5V is pretty clean because it's coming from a second channel of my Lab supply, but it is not the same. (that has changed now)
+The 5V is pretty clean because it's coming from a second channel of my Lab supply, but it is not the same.

 While testing the DAC setting with the new circuit, I was amazed how easy it was to precisely tune the OCXO to the GPSDO.
 The granularity of the DAC is in steps of 60 microVolts (4V/65535) and it is so much easier to adjust than by using the mechanical trimmer.
 Even with a 20 turn trimmer range of +/- 1mHz it is way too sensitive.
 Merely touching it already has an effect.
-I could make that adjustment better, but I'm not going to use it anyway, it's only there for testing.
+I even could make that adjustment better, but I'm not going to use it anyway, it's only there for testing.

 GPSDO Controller